redcanaryco/ebpfmon/README.md

 Right now the only supported way to install ebpfmon is to build it from source.

 ## Dependencies
+First and foremost this tool is written in [Go](https://go.dev/learn/) so you will need to have that installed and in your PATH variable

-First make sure to install the following dependencies.
+Next make sure to install the following dependencies.
 These are for bpftool to work.

 Required dependencies for bpftool to work
 - libelf